PsyTeachR/ads-v1/docs/draft/05-summary.md

 Make sure you call the `ungroup()` function when you are done with grouped functions.
 Failing to do this can cause all sorts of mysterious problems if you use that data table later assuming it isn't grouped.
 :::

 Whilst the above code is functional, it adds an unnecessary object to the environment - `tweets_grouped` is taking up space and increases the risk we'll use this grouped object by mistake.
-Enter the pipe.
+Enter... the pipe.

 Rather than creating an intermediate object, we can use the pipe to string our code together.